Although Manjula Pothos and Marble Queen look similar in appearance due to the structure of their leaves, these two are entirely different plants.

 The answer is yes.
 All variegated plants are capable of reverting.

 Are Manjula Pothos and Marble Queen Toxic?

-Yes, these Pothos consists of calcium oxalate, which may cause skin allergies.
+Yes, these Pothos contain calcium oxalate, which may cause skin allergies.

 They also have raphides which are toxic to pets and humans as well.